 In addition, their career website features My Path to Google, a section of their website dedicated to showcasing personal recruitment process experiences and day to day life working as a Googler.

-First impressions are everything, and the words written in a job advertisement can make all the difference in your efforts to attract top talent.
+First impressions are everything, and how a job advertisement is written can make all the difference in your efforts to attract top talent.

-Effective job descriptions are engaging and inclusive, prompt the right people to apply.
+Effective job advertisements are engaging and inclusive, and prompt the right people to apply.
 These tips can help you avoid making common job ad mistakes that result in attracting the wrong job applicants for your roles:

 Be authentic: In the same way, you wouldn’t want a candidate to exaggerate their skills and achievements, it’s important to only advertise benefits that your company will realistically be able to deliver on.

-Use keywords in job titles: To maximize your job description’s visibility, aim to use standard titles that will resonate with potential candidates, even if the internal names planned for the positions are different.
+Use keywords in job titles: To maximize your job ad’s visibility, aim to use standard titles that will resonate with potential candidates, even if the internal job titles planned for the positions are different.

 3. Develop an employee referral scheme